facebook

 Some headboards might require the support of a wall, but if you’re shopping with this layout in mind, you can pick a bed frame that’s up for the job!
 After all, this position creates a definite resort atmosphere, and a statement headboard could be just the thing to finish off your design.

-This positioning creates a nice flow of air and positive energy through the space.
+This positioning gives an interior designer flair and creates a nice flow of air and positive energy through the space.
 In addition, it’s a modern look that works well with a good platform bed, which already has an island-like appeal.
 And if you’d like to add a rug, you can pick a large enough size to have padding on all four sides of the bed.

 Tips for Placing a Bed in a Bedroom